vanpupi/vanpupi.github.io/Labs/C-lab040/content.md

 ## Verify the database roles in the database

-Using SQL Developer, you can drag and drop the panes so that they are next to eachother or shown split horizontally.
+Using SQL Developer, you can drag and drop the panes so that they are next to each other or shown split horizontally.

 ![](./images/Switchover_01.png)

-Verify the roles with following Query:
+Verify the roles with the following query:

 ````
 Select name, db_unique_name, database_role from v$database;